esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 # Test runner

-Test runner script is used to compile MongooseIM and run tests.
+The test runner script is used to compile MongooseIM and run tests.

-Help command prints a list of supported options.
+The help command prints a list of supported options.

 ```bash
 ./tools/test-runner.sh --help